 What’s happened so far?

 The Australian Dollar (AUD) has reached record lows against the Singapore dollar, hitting $1.248 in the last fortnight before tracing back to $1.15.
-This is reflected in the chart below:

 What drives the Australian Dollar?